swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ## Steps

 {% callout type="warning" %}
-This guide has been written for macOS and Linux operating systems in mind.
+This guide has been written with macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
 Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
 {% /callout %}

 ### Set up the working directory